ExperimentalConservation/Experimental-data/Clements et al. (2013) Eco Evo/README.md

 ## Introduction

-Data from Clements, C., Worsfold, N., Warren, P., Collen, B., Blackburn, T., Clark, N., Petchey, O.  Experimentally testing an extintion estimator: Solow's  Optimal Linear Estmation model.Journal of Animal Ecology, 82, p345-354.
+Data from Clements, C., Warren, P., Collen, B., Blackburn, T., Worsfold, N., Petchey, O. Interactions between assembly order and temperature can alter both short and long-term community composition.
+Ecology & Evolution, 3(16): 5201–5208

 ## Structure

 Jar - a unique number for each microcosm.

-Species - the species ID contained in each jar.
-Jars can contain 1-4 species.
+Species - the species ID for which the abundance counts are fore.
+Jars can contain 1-3 species.

+Community - a three letter code indicating the order in which the species were added to the jar.
+PLB indicates Paramecium was added on day 0, Loxocephalus on day 7, and Blepharisma on day 14.
+ALL indicates all species were added simultaneously on day 0.
+The community is one of the treatments (along with temperature).

+Replicate - Replicate number for each unique set of temperature and community combinations.

 Day - Day on which the data were recorded

-Treatment - temperature treatment in degrees C (15 or 20).
+Temperature - temperature treatment each community was kept at in degrees C (11, 14, 17, 20, 23, or 26 degrees).
 Temperatures kept constant through time.

-Replicate - Replicate number for each unique set of treatment and community combinations.

-Community - The identities of all of the species in a jar.
-For jars containing a single species this is just a single species name, for those containing multiple species this is a list of species names.
+Abundance - The total abundance for each species in each jar.

 Community.Complexity - The number of species in a jar (from 1 to 4).